tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 First, this package will be needed for both development and production.

-We are starting with a fresh commitment.
+We are starting with a fresh commitment (you can verify that by running `git status`, which should result in a `nothing to commit, working tree clean` statement on your terminal).

 So, from the command line, and assuming that your `djangoboilerplate` virtual environment is active, run `pip install django-environ==0.4.3`.
 Once the installation process is over, let's go into the `requirements` folder on the command line and run `pip freeze > requirements.txt`.
 A new line pops up in our `requirements.txt` file, which reads `django-environ==0.4.3`.
-Let's copy that line into the `../requirements/base.txt` file, which now should look as follows:
+Let's copy that line into the `requirements/base.txt` file, which now should look as follows:

     # python and django packages
     appdirs==1.4.3